 The award recognises Te Kahurangi (Dame) Kāterina's outstanding contribution to New Zealand literature in te reo Māori, in her publishing output for children, young adults and adults, and her tireless work to promote the use of te reo Māori.

-The award winner is announced in April each year at the Storylines Margaret Mahy National Awards event, and the published book launched the following year.
+The award winner is announced each year at the Storylines Margaret Mahy National Awards Day, and the published book launched the following year.

 Entry & judging information